 - 24/7 platform monitoring

-The platform only integrates with payment providers that are PCI level-I compliant as a way to ensure absolute data security.
+The platform only integrates with payment providers that are PCI level-I compliant to ensure absolute data security.

-Students’ data is kept safe and secure through the use of 2048-bit SSL certificates, and your learning website will receive automatic updates incorporating any new security features instantly so you never have to worry about a breach in security.
+Students’ data is kept safe and secure using 2048-bit SSL certificates, and your learning website will receive automatic updates incorporating any new security features instantly.
+Hence, you never have to worry about a breach in security with professional plan

 Here’s a quick summary of Teachable’s security measures: